-Funding is provided directly by the Government as Revenue Support Grant and Business Rates.
+Funding is provided directly by the Government as Revenue Support Grant, Business Rates and Other grant income.
 The remainder is raised via the precept which forms part of the council tax bills issued by the District Councils.
-The Authority only sets its budget after taking account of the Government’s regulations on capping, the reserves it has available and any income that it generates.
+The Authority only sets it budget after taking account of the Governments regulations on capping, the level of reserves it has available and any income that it generates.

 Annual Statement of Accounts

 External Audit Letters, ISA260 and Annual Reports

 Audit plans and reports are presented to the South Yorkshire Fire and Rescue Authority Audit and Governance Committee meetings

 Statement of Accounts includes details of senior officers with a pro-rata salary of more than £50,000.

 Pay Policy Statements Sections 38 to 43 of the Localism Act 2011, details of pay, including remuneration, performance related pay, bonuses and any other allowances of senior staff (‘chief officers’) and the lowest paid employees and the relationships between them.

 Expenses paid to or incurred by members of the Authority and Senior Officers

 How to do business with us includes information about general conditions of contract and our Procurement Strategy 2018-20.